Because of the overwhelming evidence against him, Avery’s defense had to be that all of the evidence was planted. That defense including alleging:

 Teresa Halbach's key was found in Steven Avery's bedroom on November 8th.
 It was attached to the lanyard fob that Teresa's sister, Katie Halbach, testified she had given to Teresa after attending an event where it was given away as a promotional item.
 The key was swabbed for DNA, and returned a DNA profile that matched Steven Avery.
 None of Teresa's DNA was found.
 It was not separately tested for blood, so it is unknown whether this DNA was from blood or another source (such as skin cells).

 This key was found after Avery's trailer had been entered multiple times.
 The first entry was a 10-minute sweep of the entire trailer, performed on November 5th after Teresa's car was found.
 This was just a cursory search to find any signs of Teresa alive.
 At 7:30pm on November 5th, officers again entered the trailer and searched for 2.5 hours, seizing around 50 pieces of evidence.
 They ended the search around 10:30pm, due to the late hour and bad weather.
-On November 6th, officers again entered the trailer for about 20 minutes, with a list of specific items to collect.
-The list included weapons, a vacuum cleaner, and bedding from the spare bedroom, noted the night before.
+They didn’t want to destroy evidence by carrying it outside in a storm.
+On November 6th, officers again entered the trailer for about 20 minutes, with a list of specific items they’d noted the night before to collect.
+The list included weapons, a vacuum cleaner, and bedding from the spare bedroom.
 This entry did not constitute a search, merely a collection of items previously noted.
 Also on November 6th, members of the State Crime Lab used special lighting to search the trailer for DNA evidence, and collected swabs from a few spots of blood found.
 (These were later matched to Steven Avery.)
 On the morning of November 8th, officers again entered the trailer for seven minutes.
 Their purpose was only to collect the serial number from Avery's computer, and they did not enter the bedroom.
 Also on November 8th, officers entered and spent three hours and 43 minutes doing a thorough search of the trailer.
 This was the search during which the key was located, and was a continuation of the search ended at 10:30pm on November 5.

 The key is a challenging piece of evidence for either side.
 The prosecution must explain why the key was not found before November 8th.
 While most prior entries were short and only for collection of specific types of evidence, they did search for two and a half hours on November 5th, and did not find the key.
 Kucharski himself testified that it would've been possible for Lenk or Colborn to have planted it.